 This is a very new category of tools and can be thought of as what happens after digital transformations (Industry 4.0).
 But that doesn’t mean a company needs to wait for a full digital

 1.2 Excel, the most famous Low Code system

-in a context that makes the system feel familiar and useful.
-This is where the power really lies.
+Notice, this doesn’t mean you never do coding in Excel whatsoever.
+Instead, you program in a context that makes the system feel familiar and useful.
+This is where the power lies.
+Customization exactly where you want it – and all the nitty gritty parts are done behind the scenes.

 1.3 Cloud makes this possible for more complex systems